JJJinx/SSLCSI/README.md

-Our paper has been accepted.
-[Evaluating Self-Supervised Learning for WiFi CSI-Based Human Activity Recognition](https://dl.acm.org/doi/10.1145/3715130)
+Our paper has been accepted: [Evaluating Self-Supervised Learning for WiFi CSI-Based Human Activity Recognition](https://dl.acm.org/doi/10.1145/3715130)
 ```latex
 @article{10.1145/3715130,
 author = {Xu, Ke and Wang, Jiangtao and Zhu, Hongyuan and Zheng, Dingchang},